-A draft on Training Report held in August and September has been prepared and Final Report will be shared with all stakeholders.
-Draft Training Report is attached as Annex-C. Training is vital because it represents a good opportunity for employees to grow their knowledge base and improve their job skills to become more effective in the workplace.
+Final report on Training / workshop held in August and September has been printed and submitted to NPC and client.
+Final Training Report is attached as Annex-C. Training is vital because it represents a good opportunity for employees to grow their knowledge base and improve their job skills to become more effective in the workplace.
 In this connection five days training was arranged for field enumerators at WCBA- KP, Peshawar office.
 The objectives were to equip enumerators with basic monitoring and evaluation tools and baseline questionnaires.